Man Denies His Son The One Thing He Wants For His Birthday, Seeks To Know If He's An AH

 The money OP has used for the trip could be better saved and used for the babyReddit

 When parents express their own grief constructively, they model healthy emotional regulation for their children.
-Gottman suggests engaging children in activities that honor their loved ones, such as creating memory boxes or drawing pictures, to help them articulate their feelings.
+Engaging children in activities that honor their loved ones, such as creating memory boxes or drawing pictures, can help them articulate their feelings.

 Such activities not only facilitate healing but also strengthen familial bonds, leading to a supportive environment for emotional expression.